Squatter's Rights: Plot

 The chipmunks Chip 'n' Dale wake up one winter morning inside the wood stove they have made their home.
-The stove is located in Mickey Mouse's hunting shack (called "Mickey's Hydout") which appears to have been unoccupied for a while.
+The stove is located in Mickey Mouse's hunting shack which appears to be unoccupied.
 Soon after, Mickey and Pluto arrive for the hunting season.

-Pluto soon discovers that the stove is occupied by the chipmunks and helps Mickey build a fire to smoke them out.
-Chip and Dale realize what is happening and manage to blow out Mickey's matches and roll of newspaper before they can ignite the wood.
-Finally, Pluto gives Mickey a can of kerosene to use, which the chipmunks wouldn't be able to blow out.
+Pluto soon discovers that the chipmunks are in the stove, and helps Mickey build a fire to smoke them out.
+Chip and Dale realize what is happening and manage to blow out Mickey's matches.
 From a hiding place underneath the stove, the chipmunks take a match and burns Mickey's foot with it.
-Mickey assumes that Pluto is to blame (when the chipmunks shove the used match into Pluto's mouth) and scolds him (Mickey remains unaware of the chipmunks throughout the short), but immediately forgives him.
+Mickey assumes that Pluto is to blame and scolds him.

-After Mickey leaves to get more wood, Pluto chases Chip and Dale across the room, with Chip hiding in Pluto's milk bowl and Pluto sucking up the milk, blowing Chip's cover.
-They lead Pluto across a table and mantle above the fireplace.
+After Mickey leaves to get more wood, Pluto chases Chip and Dale around the room, across a table, and onto a mantel above the fireplace.
 Pluto accidentally gets his nose stuck in the muzzle of Mickey's rifle which is hanging over the fireplace.
-As Pluto tries to pull his nose free, he finds one of the hooks on which the rifle is mounted, is directly in front of the trigger; the more Pluto pulls, the closer the rifle gets to going off in his face.
+As Pluto tries to pull his nose free, he finds that the rifle is getting closer to going off in his face.
 Gradually the table which Pluto is standing on with his hind paws starts to slide back.
 Pluto falls and therefore causes the rifle to fire, which luckily misses him.
 He lands on the floor, with the rifle landing on his head and arm, momentarily knocking him unconscious.
 Chip and Dale then come and pour ketchup on him so that it would look like he is bleeding.

-Suddenly, Mickey returns having heard the gunshot, and when he sees Pluto, he's given the shocking impression that the latter is dead.
+Mickey returns having heard the gunshot, and he's horrified to see Pluto apparently gravely wounded.
 Pluto wakes up however and at first starts to comfort Mickey, but when he sees the ketchup, he starts to panic thinking it is his blood.
-Mickey hurriedly carries him off to find help, thus Chip and Dale regain working ownership over the property, rejoicing this fact.
+Mickey hurriedly carries him off to find help, and Chip and Dale rejoice over regaining ownership of the property.